Jamilla Rankin: International career

 Rankin was a part of the Australia women's national under-17 soccer team (Junior Matildas) during the 2019 AFC U-16 Women's Championship qualification and final tournament.
 She featured during two matches of qualification as well as in four games in the final tournament, playing 360 minutes, starting each game she played in.

 On 21 November 2020, Rankin was called up for the first ever Women's Talent Identification Camp which was held in Canberra from 22 – 26 of November 2020.
 She was selected for the Australia women's national under-23 soccer team (U23 Matildas) squad for the 2022 AFF Women's Championship held in the Philippines in July.
 They competed against senior teams from ASEAN Football Federation, finishing third in their group and being eliminated.
 Rankin returned to the U23 Matildas at the Four Nations invitational under-23 tournament held in Växjö, Sweden from 30 May to 4 June 2024.
 Her team lost against Sweden and Germany, but won against Poland.

 Rankin made her debut for the Australia women's national soccer team (Matildas) on 25 June 2022 in a 7–0 defeat by Spain in Huelva, Spain.

+Personal life

+Rankin speaks English as her first language.
+Due to her time playing in the Frauen-Bundesliga and living in Germany, she also speaks and understands a reasonable amount of German, but prefers to conduct interviews in English.